OpenSUTD/ISTD/documents/hop_session/minutes_20_feb_2020.md

 - Profs cannot deliver content effectively.
 Feels like they're just reading off the slides
 - More in-class exercises/actual implementation of the algorithms
-- Both Prof Ernest and Prof Ioannis needs improvement in how they deliver their content.
-Students prefer the "Oka-style" of teaching similar to Digital World
+- Profs needs improvement in how they deliver their content as students prefer the teaching similar what they experienced in Digital World
 - Suggested to use online judges such as HackerRank/LeetCode as practical homework

 *Response*